fbpx

 Why should I recycle my paint cans?

-While you may only have a can or two of paint in your garage, every recycled paint can makes a difference.
+While you may only have a can or two of paint in your garage, every recycled paint can make a difference.

 To learn more about our paint recycling process—including empty containers—check out our “How is your leftover paint recycled?” blog post.